 Continue thinning the tree until there are about 6 to 12 inches of airspace around every branch.
 The smaller the branches are the closer they can be to each other.
 You’ll want to prune back the outermost growth of the tree so the branches become shorter and thicker, rather than long and weak.

 Of course, you can always give us a call and we can take care of this for you.
-It is something that should be done to keep your trees in good health, get the right fruit from the tree, or just to make sure they don’t overtake the front steps, the back deck etc.
+It is something that should be done to keep your trees in good state, get the right fruit from the tree, or just to make sure they don’t overtake the front steps, the back deck etc.